upperlinecode/CS-and-the-City-Curriculum/data/bias-unintentional.md

 ## Summary Questions

+- What similarities can you identify between the ways that crime data is collected and how data was collected for the _Literary Digest_ poll?
+- What differences can you identify between the ways data is/was collected?
 - Today you've seen two ways that unintentional bias can skew the insight we get from data.
 Make a list of ways that you will avoid unintentional bias in your data project(s).
 - JOLSON QUESTIONS